-6-58.37 Temporary Tenancy
+6-58.37.
+Temporary Tenancy

-Landlord may offer a Tenant a Temporary Tenancy of no more than 12 months provided, however, (a) if a Landlord is in the military and has a military assignment that will require the Landlord to be absent from the City, the Landlord may offer a Tenant a Temporary Tenancy consistent with the length of the military assignment but no more than five years of (b) if the Tenant is in the military and has a military assignment, a Landlord may offer such Tenant a Temporary Tenancy consistent with the military and has a military assignment, a Landlord may offer such Tenant a Temporary Tenancy consistent with the military assignment but of no more than five years.
+Landlord may offer a Tenant a Temporary Tenancy of no more than 12 months provided, however, (a) if a Landlord is in the military and has a military assignment that will require the Landlord to be absent from the City, the Landlord may offer a Tenant a Temporary Tenancy consistent with the length of the military assignment but no more than five years or (b) if the Tenant is in the military and has a military assignment, a Landlord may offer such Tenant a Temporary Tenancy consistent with the military assignment but of no more than five years.

-6-58.38 Fixed-Term Leases
+6-58.38.
+Fixed-Term Leases